ccs282/adv_env_econ_24/empirical/README.md

 ## Questions and contact

 Feel free to contact [Jonas Grunau](mailto:jonas.sebastian.grunau@uni-hamburg.de) if you have clarification questions or are stuck with your coding.
 However, I also encourage you to spend some time trying to find a solution to any coding problems yourself as this is a core competency when it comes to coding.
-A bit of frustration is part of the coding experience, but hopefully this will be compensated by the feeling of accomplishment when you get it running.
+A bit of frustration is part of the coding experience, but hopefully, this will be compensated by the feeling of accomplishment when you get it running.
 If you are new to `R` or programming in general, you will likely have many questions initially, but I assure you that the learning curve is very steep and you will improve quickly.